Chapter 22: The Cave and Spring of the Elven King

 “My Queen, why are you so free with this one?”
 Oberon said.
 “She intends to loose humankind upon our hidden spaces and to freely allow them to walk in our midst whether they merit such access or not.”

-My physical form grew in the woodland glade, fueled by the energy pouring from my spirit, until I was as large as a giant and a cup of gold appeared in my burning hand.
+My physical form grew in the woodland glade, fueled by the energy pouring from my heart, until I was as large as a giant and a cup appeared in my burning hand.
 I reached this cup towards the waning moon in the sky and the moon replicated itself.
 A mirror image appeared alongside the original and it descended into my cup becoming captured on the surface of the liquid it contained.
-Then, spirit flames fading back to wherever they had emerged from, I grew small again and handed the cup to Oberon.
+Then, spirit flames fading, I grew small again and knelt before the elven thrones as I handed the cup to Oberon.

 “Who is The Light Congress?”
 Oberon said.
 “Why should I trust ones I do not know?”

-“You know me, Oberon, and have viewed at least part of the universal pattern within my very spirit,” I said.
-“I have only recently joined their number but, if you trust the Creator’s servants at all and I think you do from your ability to read the patterns of reality and knowledge of its hidden secrets, then please accept this gift from all of us and learn the truth of my words in your own experience.”
+“You know me, King Oberon, and have viewed at least part of the universal pattern within my very spirit,” I said.
+“I have only recently joined their number but, if you trust the Creator’s servants at all and I think you do from your ability to read their hidden secrets in the stars, then please accept this gift from all of us and remember the true nature of the worlds through your own experience of them.”

-“Great One, he will return in moments,” I said.
+“Great queen, he will return in moments,” I said.
 “He is walking in another world.
 I do the same but always come back to those I love.”

 “My people!” he yelled to the observing crowd.
 “My friends, my family, my anointed ones!
-This being will henceforth be known as a friend to elves, so says I, Oberon, Shadow Walker.”
+This spirit and those of The Light Congress will henceforth be known as friends to elves and entitled to all of the honors and glory that such a designation entails, so says I, King Oberon, Shadow Walker and Moon Son.”

 “Thank you, Heidi,” Oberon said to me softly.
-“May well you fare until we meet again.”
+“May well you fare until we meet again and you dance through your timeless existence in peace and joy.”

-“I am embarrassed by all of this attention, King Oberon,” I said.
-“However, I am glad that I could be of service to you and your host.
+“I bid you the same.
+To be honest, I find all of this attention mildly embarrassing, King Oberon,” I said.
+“However, I am glad that the message I brought to this place could be of service to you and your host.
 Peace to you and your queen and may your hearts be free from the shadows.”

 I blinked and the exultant elves disappeared from my sight.
-Then, I found myself floating in the moon-lit air above Oberon’s cave once more.
-I sunk through the cavern’s hole until I was at the wooden covering that the elf king had placed above his moon spring.
+I found myself floating in the moon-lit air above Oberon’s cave once more, moved by a will outside of my own.
+I sunk through the cavern’s sky window until I was levitating above the wooden covering that the elf king had placed upon his moon blessed spring to keep its power hidden and contained.

-Through the power of my descent, my feet broke the protective covering apart and I sank into the fathomless depths of the waters of the Star Gazer.
-There, my vision ended.
+Whatever unseen power was guiding my descent caused my feet to break the protective spring covering apart as if it was made of shadow and mist rather than wood, and I sank into the fathomless depths of the waters of the Star Gazer.

 Leave a comment